shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 ## Architecture Diagram

   ![Picture 1](./media/part1lab09.png)

-### Task 1: Create a Log Analytics Workspace

-In this task, you will create a Log Analytics workspace for use with Microsoft Defender for Cloud.

-1. In the Edge browser, open the Azure portal at (https://portal.azure.com).

-1. In the **Sign in** dialog box, copy and paste Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.

-1. In the **Enter password** dialog box, copy and paste Password: <inject key="AzureAdUserPassword"></inject> and then select **Sign in**.

-1. In the Search bar of the Azure portal, type **Log Analytics**, then select **Log Analytics workspaces**.

-1. Select **+Create** from the command bar.

-1. Select "create new Resource Group" give the name **RG-Defender**.

-1. For the Name, enter something unique like **uniquenameDefender**.
-1. Select the default Region

-1. Select **Review + Create**.

-1. Once the workspace validation has passed, select **Create**.
-Wait for the new workspace to be provisioned, this may take a few minutes.

-### Task 2: Initialize the Microsoft Sentinel Workspace.
+### Task 1: Initialize the Microsoft Sentinel Workspace.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

 1. Create, In Add Microsoft Sentinel to a workspace page.

-1. Select your existing workspace that was created in the previous lab, then select **Add**.
+1. Select your existing workspace then select **Add**.
 This could take a few minutes.

-### Task 3: Connect the Windows security event connector.
+### Task 2: Connect the Windows security event connector.

 1. On the search bar type **Microsoft Sentinel** and select it